 - A. Application Information for Amendments.
-An amendment to the official Zoning Map, the regulating plans in Article 6, or this Zoning Ordinance, except those initiated by the City Council or Planning Commission, must be initiated by submission of a complete application on a form supplied by the City, including an application fee, which must be established from time to time by resolution of the City Council.
-Said application must explicitly describe the proposed amendment and must be signed by the applicant. - B. Application Information for Zoning Map or Regulating Plan Amendment.
-In the case of an application for an amendment to the Official Zoning Map (rezoning) or the regulating plans in Article 6 (site or street type change), the following information must accompany the application: - 1.
+An amendment to the official Zoning Map, the Street Type for a property in a site design based zoning district in Article 6, or this Zoning Ordinance, except those initiated by the City Council or Planning Commission, must be initiated by submission of a complete application on a form supplied by the City, including an application fee, which must be established from time to time by resolution of the City Council.
+Said application must explicitly describe the proposed amendment and must be signed by the applicant. - B. Application Information for Zoning Map or Street Type Amendment.
+In the case of an application for an amendment to the Official Zoning Map (rezoning) or the Street Type for a property in a site design based zoning district, the following information must accompany the application: - 1.
 Information to indicate the dimensions, location, and size of the subject parcel such as a sketch plan, parcel identification number, a legal description, street address of the subject parcel, a map identifying the subject parcel in relation to surrounding properties, or other information required by the Planning Commission.